Summary of All DBMS_METADATA Subprograms

 -

-—the name of the attribute as specified in the name
+item—the name of the attribute as specified in the name parameter to SET_PARSE_ITEM.

 -